 Kansas City, MO Parks and Recreation Director Mark L. McHenry was recently elected President of the American Academy for Park and Recreation Administration (AAPRA).
 He is the first and only director from Kansas City to lead this prestigious national organization.

-McHenry was officially installed at the AAPRA banquet held during the National Recreation and Park Association’s Annual Conference in New Orleans last month.
+McHenry was officially installed at the AAPRA banquet held during the National Recreation and Park Association’s Annual Conference in New Orleans in September.

 About Mark L. McHenry